As promised in my first income report, here is another post in the blogging tips series. This time we are talking about

 If you want to create a custom size, click the lock button and you’ll be able to move around the dimensions as you please.

 After I’ve made sure the photo is level and the right size, I adjust the exposure and then apply one of my presets.
-These are presets that I have developed over the past year after experimenting a lot with different editing styles.
+These are presets that I have created over the past year after experimenting a lot with different editing styles.
 Presets are absolutely essential if you are just starting out and don’t want to waste hours trying to figure out how to get your photos to look like what you imagine in your mind.
 Or maybe you want to make your Instagram look more like someone else’s feed that you like.
 I mean, you should never copy exactly what someone else is doing, but it’s totally ok to let their style inspire you.

 Sign up below to get one of my favorite Lightroom presets “Ocean Gold” for both mobile and desktop delivered straight to your inbox for FREE!